wp-plugins/dx-delete-attached-media/readme.txt

 === DX Delete Attached Media ===
-Contributors: nofearinc
+Contributors: devrix, nofearinc
 Donate link: http://devrix.com
 Tags: media, attachment, post
 Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 4.0
-Stable tag: 0.4
+Stable tag: 0.5

 Automatically deletes attached media from posts and custom post types added via the Media button.

 == Description ==

-DX Delete Attached Media deletes all attached media files to posts once they get deleted from the system.
+DX Delete Attached Media deletes all of the attached media files to your posts once they get deleted from the system.
 The standard core behavior deletes posts alone without taking care of related images.
 Now you can maintain your install and get rid of all solo attachments getting into your posts via the Media button and used nowhere else.

 == Installation ==